Get Schooled

 • Eliminate distractions.
 Having the TV on or listening to music while trying to write can throw you off and make it difficult to concentrate.

 • Read books below your reading level.
-Start by reading books written for younger audiences, like any of the ones in the Harry Potter series.
-This will give you the confidence and momentum to work your way up to reading more challenging books over time.
+Start by reading books written for younger audiences, like middle schoolers.
+This will give you confidence to work your way up to reading more challenging books over time.

 • Repeat what you read out loud.
 This is a great way to make sure you’re understanding what you’re reading.
 Take a moment to repeat or summarize what you just read out loud.
 If something seems off, you can always go back and re-read!